FikhiA/react-nx-summary/README.md

 The `apps` folder contains the code of all apps, inside of which 2 has been created by default right now:
 - The `bookstore` app, and
-- Its end-to-end (e2e) tests using Cypress.
+- `bookstore-e2e`, which is its end-to-end (e2e) tests using Cypress.

 The `libs` folder contains our libraries, currently empty.